-Cold Therapy can help you to decrease post-operative pain and swelling while also managing any pain from occasional inflammatory flare-ups (re-injury).
+A Cold Compress or Ice Pack can help you to decrease post-operative pain and swelling while also managing any pain from occasional inflammatory flare-ups (re-injury).

-During your last few stages of rehabilitation, while you're undergoing physical therapy and focusing on improvements to your range of motion, it's important to maintain healthy blood flow in the area.
-Strong and healthy soft tissue need a solid local circulatory system, and this is exactly what our T•Shellz Wraps can do for you.
+During your last few stages of rehabilitation, while you're undergoing PT and focusing on improvements to your range of motion, it's important to maintain healthy blood flow in the area.
+Strong and healthy soft tissue need a solid local circulatory system, and this is exactly what our T•Shellz Wraps® are intended for.

 Reduced blood flow slows down your recovery process.
 If your tissue remains in this condition, you'll always be at risk of re-injury that will severely set back your healing progress.

-Use T•Shellz Wraps regularly to prevent re-injury and keep your muscles, tendons and ligaments elastic and flexible.
+Use T•Shellz Wraps® regularly to prevent re-injury and keep your muscles, tendons and ligaments elastic and flexible.
 Healthy blood flow is vital to the healing process after surgery.
-Your blood flow is what brings oxygen, nutrients, anti-bodies and energy (things needed to heal) into damaged soft tissue.
+Your blood flow is what brings oxygen, nutrients and energy (things needed to heal) into damaged soft tissue.
 Blood flow promotes tissue re-growth, strengthening the delicate work your surgeon has done.

 Improve Circulation & Reduce Re-Injury Risk with the T•Shellz Wrap®

 When to use a T•Shellz Wrap®:

 - Once the swelling is gone (usually after applying cold compression to the injury over 24 to 72 hr period).

 - BEFORE getting out of bed in the morning.
 BEFORE going to bed at night.